swyxio/swyxdotio/content/writing/technical/star-apps.md

 ---
-title: 'STAR Apps: A New Generation of Front-End Tooling for Development Workflows'
+title: STAR Apps: A New Generation of Front-End Tooling for Development Workflows
 slug: star-apps
 categories: ['Tech']
 date: 2019-01-18